marcingolenia/mcode/src/pages/blog/2020-05-29-fsharp_with_csharp.md

             return () => CloseReportingPeriodFlow.closeReportingPeriod(io).StartAsDefaultTask();
         }
 ```
-This is extremely easy to register, I have used named paramater because registering ``Func<Task>`` type seems to ask for errors.
+This is extremely easy to register, I have used named parameter because registering ``Func<Task>`` type seems to ask for errors.
 This causes some more code but nothing extraordinary:
 ```csharp
 var closeReportingPeriodParam = new ResolvedParameter(
     (paramInfo, ctx) => paramInfo.ParameterType == typeof(Func<Task>),